cytoq/cymanga/readme.txt

-(message for the person grading this project: i forgot to add the .env info in the form before i submit it, feel free to DM me on discord for it my account is @cyto_oq)                                                                                                          (also as of writing this, i am currently sick so please go easy on me! :) )

 Hey, hello!
 Welcome to Cymanga!
 This app allows you to take a look at various mangas and check their user-given ratings and comments to decide if they're worth a try.
 What does it feature?

 A homepage that lets you login/register.
 (Or not, if you're already logged in.
 Then it looks like a typical homepage)